Chillwave/ip2domain/README.md

-# Magellan IP 2 Domain Name Converter
+# P 2 Domain Name Converter

 This script converts a list of IP addresses to domain names.